Perryville soccer maintains home dominance with decisive win over Sike...

-Perryville has preserved its perfect home streak with a 5-1 win over Sikeston on Tuesday, Oct.
+Perryville preserved its perfect home streak with a 5-1 win over Sikeston on Tuesday, Oct.
 8.

 Tuesday was the first of a crucial four-game homestand for the Pirates, leading up to their regular season finale at Cape Central.
 Such a stretch bodes well for the Pirates (9-5), who are 4-0 at home.